-A water-sports and sailing summer camp supported by our Skills for Life framework for disadvantaged young people.
+A residential watersports summer camp supported by our Skills for Life framework for disadvantaged young people.
 Through sailing and outdoor activities, beneficiaries will have fun learning to work together effectively, fostering confidence, resilience, and a sense of independence and freedom.

 Charity information: UK Sailing Academy

 Our project would use sailing and watersports to help participants to develop confidence and life skills, by pushing them out of their comfort zone in a safe, supportive environment.
-We hope that the residential programme, which would bring youngsters to the Isle of Wight participating in totally new activities with accommodation and healthy food provided throughout, will broaden participants' horizons and provide them with an exhilarating summer experience.
+We hope that the residential programme, which would bring youngsters to the Isle of Wight participating in totally new activities with accommodation and healthy food provided throughout, will broaden participants' horizons, boost their self-esteem and provide them with an exhilarating summer experience

 To allow children in more difficult circumstances to broaden their horizons and develop life-skills